ionut-c/killzakeyboard/README.md

 Notable Bugs
 ====
+- Chrome plays StatsSound lower if apple sound was played
 - THE Cookie stopped working (aditional testing required, suspecting conflict with SRS cookie)
 - THE Cookie overrides the SRS Cookie with 50503... value after playing a game, sound system fails.
 - W8A doesn't play music and shoot sound (does not support ogg files)